ECNU-ICALK/EduChat-Math/README.md

 # EduChat-MATH

 ## Introduction
+Large language models (LLMs) have obtained promising results in mathematical reasoning, which is a foundational skill for human intelligence.
+Most previous studies focus on improving and measuring the performance of LLMs based on textual math reasoning datasets (e.g., MATH, GSM8K).
+Recently, a few researchers have released English multimodal math datasets (e.g., MATHVISTA and MATH-V) to evaluate the effectiveness of large multimodal models (LMMs).
+In this paper, we release a Chinese multimodal math (CMM-Math) dataset, including benchmark and training parts, to evaluate and enhance the mathematical reasoning of LMMs.
+CMM-Math contains over 28,000 high-quality samples, featuring a variety of problem types (e.g., multiple-choice, fill-in-the-blank, and so on) with detailed solutions across 12 grade levels from elementary to high school in China.
+Specifically, the visual context may be present in the questions or opinions, which makes this dataset more challenging.
+Through comprehensive analysis, we discover that state-of-the-art LMMs on the CMM-Math dataset face challenges, emphasizing the necessity for further improvements in LMM development.
 We release the Chinese Multimodal Mathemathical Dataset (CMM-Math), which contains 22k+ training samples and 5k+ evaluation samples.

 Paper link: https://arxiv.org/pdf/2409.02834
 ```